 The two wings are easily distinguishable by their paint colours.
 Ochre for the new wing:

 And red for the old monastic wing:

 However, King Ferdinand and his wife Queen Maria II had a vast amount of input into the design details.
-The king asked for vaulted arches and Medieval and Islamic influences to be added.
+The king had vaulted arches and Medieval and Islamic influences added.